-Everyone's always throwing their hard-earned cash at Netflix to get their horror rocks off.
+Everyone's always throwing their hard-earned cash at #Netflix to get their horror rocks off.
 I myself am constantly deactivating and then reactivating my account when I feel the need to binge-watch.
 Is Netflix really the best place for horror fans this Halloween?
 I'm gonna be the first one to publicly say it: NO!
-There is an alternative viewing experience of seven independent horror YouTube channels that are completely free to view.
+There is an alternative viewing experience of eight independent horror #YouTube channels that are completely free to view.
 Believe me, you'll be subscribing before you've reached the bottom of this article, so let's begin.
 Here are some free horror-mini-movies to check out.

 What sets this channel apart is the fact it's not only horror but more specifically, it's Halloween horror.
 I love to watch movies on All Hallows' Eve that are actually set on that specific night — but perhaps this limits the yearly appeal?
-Well, who cares?
-'Tis the perfect season right now!
+Well, who cares? its the perfect season right now!
 These short films are shot with flair and style and mainly in beautiful 4K resolution.
 There's no better time to check out this channel.
-See the trailer for their latest upcoming short film They Live Inside Us...
+Watch their latest effort with a slight Carpenter-vibe, They Live Inside Us:

 In all honesty, I can't really start praising this channel because, well — it's mine!
 All I will tell you (since I've sneakily muscled in on my own list) is that I make horror anthology shorts all year round and upload them onto my personal channel.
 Ghosts, demons and monsters are all on the platter.
 I also discuss horror movies in my B-movie review series, and all my other work rotates around the horror genre (naturally).
-Check out my channel trailer for a taste of the madness:
+Check out my short award-winning audio horror story Knock At The Door now!

 Cowmaster Studios is another channel with a flair for showcasing people who experience something otherworldly while on their lonesome.
 Slick and stylish, I've been subbed to this channel for a year and it's slowly picking up steam.
 If the team behind Cowmaster Studios keeps producing quality fare like this, then I'm sure it'll become a monster hit!
-Check out a hell of a cool concept short entitled Clickbait:
+Check out this short film that revolves around a creepy discarded mannequin:

 But Wait, There's More